Car and home insurance haggling

 Save £100s with AA, Admiral, Direct Line & more

-Haggling is a great powerhouse tool when you're looking to renew your insurance with your existing provider but always combine it with looking at comparison sites – then you can benchmark a price to haggle with, but also have something cheap to switch to if your insurer doesn't play ball.
+Haggling is a great powerhouse tool when you're looking to renew your insurance with your existing provider.
+But it's best to always combine it with looking at comparison sites – then you can benchmark a price to haggle with, but also have something cheap to switch to if your insurer doesn't play ball.

 Some inspiration before you start - 'I saved £540 by haggling'

-In our most recent poll, in November this year, hagglers revealed 70%+ success rates with the AA, Admiral, Direct Line and Hastings Direct in a bid to cut their insurance premiums.
+In our most recent poll, in November 2020, hagglers revealed 70%+ success rates with the AA, Admiral, Direct Line and Hastings Direct in a bid to cut their insurance premiums.
 (For who else this works well on, see our full list of the top service companies to haggle with.)

 Here are some success stories of MoneySavers who've slashed their insurance bills by haggling to inspire you...